-Note: Your health care agent has the authority to admit you to a nursing home or care facility (community-based residential facility) for a short-term stay.
+Note: Your health care agent has the authority to admit you to a nursing home or care facility (communitybased residential facility) for a short-term stay.
 For example, you might need care to recover after surgery and you expect to go home.

-If I need l long-term care for any reason, then: Yes, my agent can make the decision to admit me to a nursing home or community-based residential facility for a long-term stay.
+If I need long-term care for any reason, then:

+Yes, my agent can make the decision to admit me to a nursing home or community-based residential facility for a long-term stay.

 No, my agent cannot make the decision to admit me to a nursing home or community-based residential facility for a long-term stay.

-In Wisconsin, choosing "no" or leaving this section blank means I cannot be admitted to a Wisconsin long-term care facility without a court order. nt authority to make the decision to refuse or have removed a feeding tube or IV fluids.
+2. Agent authority to make the decision to refuse or have removed a feeding tube and/or IV fluids.

 Yes, my agent can make the decision to refuse or stop tube feedings and/or IV fluids.

 No, my agent cannot make the decision to refuse or stop tube feedings and/or IV fluids.

-In Wisconsin, c hoosing "no" or leaving this section blank means feeding tubes and IV fluids cannot be refused or stopped without a court order.
-3. Age ent authority to make health care decisions during pregnancy.
+3. Agent authority to make health care decisions during pregnancy.

 Yes, my agent can make health care decisions for me if I am pregnant.

-No, my agent cannot make health care decisions if I am pregnant This does not apply to me.
-In Wisconsin, choosing "no" or leaving this section blank means health care decisions cannot be made documents you need.
+No, my agent cannot make health care decisions if I am pregnant..

+This does not apply to me.